TauCritical/adcpkrig/README.md

 # adcpkrig

 This repository contains a python package adcpkrig and associated helper scripts/functions/environments to analyze a sample dataset with multiple hyperparameters.
+This code uses gaussian process regression (simple kriging) to interpolate sparse hydroacoustic measurements of riverine velocity into a spatially continuous grid of specified resolution.

 The package 'adcpkrig' is meant to be reproducible code that can be applied to a variety of datasets.
 The code requires input csv files created by another codebase (USGS geomorph toolbox, currently unpublished), with examples shown as 'bin_sample.csv' and 'vpts_sample.csv'.